 The HOM interference has been demonstrated with single photons produced by the same kind of sources such as parametric down-conversion (PDC) [11, 12, 13], neutral atoms [14, 15], quantum dots [16, 17], single molecules [18, 19], ions [20], atomic ensembles [21], nitrogen-vacancy centres in diamond [22], and superconducting circuits [23].
-To date, however, there is only one experiment demonstrating the HOM interference with single photons produced by two different physical systems: a quantum dot and PDC source [24].
-That experiment, however, relies on a spectral filter in order for the PDC photon bandwidth to approximately match the quantum dot photon bandwidth.
+To date, however, there are only two experiments demonstrating the HOM interference with single photons produced by two different physical systems: between a quantum dot and a PDC source [24], and between a periodically-poled lithium niobate waveguide and a microstructured fiber [25].
+These experiment, however, rely on spectral filters to match the photons bandwidths.

-In this thesis, we present the two-photon interference experiment with single photons produced by a single 87Rb atom and a cold 87Rb atomic ensemble without any use of spectral filtering.
+In this thesis, we present the two-photon interference experiment with single photons produced by a single Rb atom and a cold Rb atomic ensemble without any use of spectral filtering.
 The single atom produces a single photon through spontaneous emission after excitation by a short optical pulse.
-The cold atomic ensemble produces narrowband time-correlated photon pairs through a four wave mixing process [25].
+The cold atomic ensemble produces narrowband time-correlated photon pairs through a four wave mixing process [26].
 The detection of one photon in the photon pair heralds the existence the other "single" photon.
 We were able to experimentally observe a high HOM interference visibility.